facebook/folly/folly/wangle/README.md

 `all` and `any` are Futures (for the exact type and usage see the header files).
 They will be complete when all/one of `futs` are complete, respectively.
 (There is also `whenN()` for when you need *some*.)

-Second, we can attach continuations (aka callbacks) to a Future, and chain them together monadically.
+Second, we can attach callbacks to a Future, and chain them together monadically.
 An example will clarify:

 ```C++
 Future<GetReply> fut1 = mc.get("foo");